 Home treatment may help relieve symptoms of a dry mouth.

-Use ice chips and sugar-free items such as gum, hard candy and lollipops, frozen fruit juices, and soft drinks.
-They will help keep your mouth moist without promoting tooth decay.
+Items such as sugar-free gum or candy will help keep your mouth moist without promoting tooth decay.

-Eat and drink tart foods and liquids, such as lemonade, sugar-free sour candies, and dill pickles, to help stimulate the flow of saliva.
+Tart food and liquids such as sugar-free lemonade, sugar-free sour candies, or dill pickles can help stimulate the flow of saliva.

-Add extra liquid to foods to make them easier to chew and swallow.
-Drink water with meals.
+- Add extra liquid to foods to make them easier to chew and swallow.

-Use nonprescription saliva substitutes that you can buy at a pharmacy.
+- Use nonprescription saliva substitutes that you can buy at a pharmacy.

 A dry mouth is common and can often be prevented.
-Try some of the following prevention measures:
+Try some of the following prevention measures.

-Use a humidifier in your home, especially in the bedroom.
+- Use a humidifier in your home, especially in the bedroom.

-Breathe through your nose rather than through your mouth.
+- Breathe through your nose rather than through your mouth.

 These include diuretics, antihistamines, and decongestants.
 Your doctor can help you find a different medicine.

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine